Arnold Hendrik Koning

-Arnold Hendrik Koning (1860-1945) (2 April 1860 - 20 January 1945) was a Dutch painter.
+Arnold "Nol" Hendrik Koning (1860–1945) was a Dutch painter.
 He painted in the style of the Hague School.

 Life

-Arnold ("Nol") Koning was born into a family of lawyers and administrators from Groningen.
+Koning was born on 2 April 1860, into a family of lawyers and administrators from Groningen.
 After completing the gymnasium in Winschoten, he left for Amsterdam to study at the Rijksacademie voor Beeldende Kunsten.

 In 1886, he made his debut by participating in an exhibition in Pictura (Groningen).
-The same year he moved to The Hague for courses at the Royal Academy of Art.
+The same year he moved to The Hague, for courses at the Royal Academy of Art.
 In 1887, he left for Paris for nine months.
 There he met Theo van Gogh, art dealer for Goupil & Cie, and his older brother Vincent.
 After the latter left Paris for the South in the spring of 1888, Arnold was given a place in Theo's apartment on Rue Lepic.
 Letters have been handed down from the friendship.

 Back in the Netherlands, Koning went to live in The Hague again and traveled through the Netherlands to paint.
 With his brother Edzard Willem Koning, who was nine years younger, who also came to study at the Hague academy, he was part of the Hague painting culture.
 Koning married in 1893 and moved to Rijswijk.
 Two children were born from the marriage.
 In 1897, the family moved to Ede.
 A divorce followed in 1909.
 Shortly afterwards he had a house built on the outskirts of the nearby village of Voorthuizen, in which he would continue to work on an extensive oeuvre until an old age, in order to be in the middle of nature as much as possible.
 That oeuvre consists mainly of landscapes, although Koning has occasionally painted cityscapes and genre scenes.
 At first his style was closely related to the Hague School, but later became looser and more colorful.
 In addition to oil paintings, he also regularly made watercolors and pastels.
 He remarried and combined painting with a simple life as a small farmer.
 In the winter of 1944-45, Koning fell down the cellar stairs at home and died.

 Koning was a member of Arti et Amicitiae, Pulchri Studio, the Haagse Kunstkring and Pictura Veluvensis.

+He died on 20 January 1945, in Barneveld, Netherlands.